ElGuapoMunchie/cs452-p1/ChangeList.md

 > 9/30/2024
 RECENT EVENTS:
+- I think Task 8 is done.
+I have no idea though.
+Gonna start 9.
 - Task 7 is passing? --> need to fix what happens when you hit space or enter into cmdline

 TODO: